Coronavirus FAQs, help and advice for carers

 Can carers sign up for the emergency plan element of the Carers Card (Carers Respite Emergency Support Service – CRESS) over the phone?

-I am taking all safety precautions, but I need to travel without having to explain why I am outdoors to fulfil my caring role during lockdown.
-Can you help?
+I am taking all safety precautions.
+If I need to travel to fulfil my caring role but I am stopped, what can I do?

-If you are an unpaid carer who is living or caring in East Sussex, we can send you a Carers Card if you don’t have one already so that you can show this to anyone who may stop you.
+You can travel to look after a friend or family member who, due to a lifelong condition, illness, disability, serious injury, a mental health condition or an addiction, cannot cope without your support.
+If you are an unpaid carer who is living or caring in East Sussex, we can send you a Carers Card if you don’t have one already so that you can show this as and when required to do so.
 To request a Carers Card, visit our web page or call us on 01323 738390.

 I’m on the waiting list for counselling - when will I be able to get counselling?